chasesmith95/meshcache/meshcache-explorer/README.md

 # Meshcache Service Explorer

-The service explorer is designed to show the service
+The service explorer is designed to show the services and tables within the space.
+To check out

 ## Installation

 ```
 git clone https://github.com/chasesmith95/meshcache